London Borough of Brent: Compulsory recycling

-Recycling has been compulsory in the borough of Brent since 2008.
-Through a green box collection scheme the borough aims to improve on the 25 per cent recycled waste it already achieves.
+Recycling has been compulsory in Brent since 2008.

 London Fire Brigade

-The London Borough of Brent has three fire stations: Park Royal, Wembley and Willesden.
+Brent has three fire stations: Park Royal, Wembley and Willesden.
 Brent has a mixture of residential, industrial and commercial land.
 Wembley National Stadium is in the borough; on match days the fire safety of over 90,000 people falls to the London Fire Brigade.
 The Wembley station covers the largest area in the borough, 19.1 km2.
 Two pumping appliances, a fire rescue unit and an aerial ladder platform are based there.
 Willesden, for its more typical area covered (10.5 km2), responded to over a thousand incidents in 2006/2007.
 Two pumping appliances reside there.
 Park Royal, with its one pumping appliance and an incident response unit covers 8.1 km2.

 Within the borough, 4,105 incidents occurred in 2006/2007.

 Transport

 Like most of northwest London, Brent is served extensively by the London Underground.
-A total of 21 tube stations are located in Brent, all served by either the Metropolitan, Jubilee, Bakerloo or Piccadilly Lines.
+21 tube stations are located in Brent, all served by either the Metropolitan, Jubilee, Bakerloo or Piccadilly Lines.
 All of them are surface level, with the exception of Kilburn Park tube station in the southeast of the borough.
-This total is actually the second highest out of all London boroughs, being second only to Westminster, which has 32 stations within its boundaries.
+This number is the second highest of all London boroughs behind Westminster, which has 32 stations within its boundaries.
 The numerous London Underground, London Overground and National Rail stations in the borough are: